 - SWIFT 5.2 is free.

 Only one copy of SWIFT can be installed at a time.
-If you have an different copy of SWIFT, you must use the Control Panel to uninstall the other copy of SWIFT before you can begin to install this copy of SWIFT.
+If you have a different copy of SWIFT, you must use the Control Panel to uninstall the other copy of SWIFT before you can install the new version.